samusmaster210/Thermo_PIMs_Study/README.md

-# Qst Thermodynamics of PIMs Study
+# Predicting Qst Thermodynamics for PIMs